micans/apparix/README.md

-  rme MARK [SUBDIR]       Edit README file portal                  Add current dir as portal (subdirs are mark names) portal-expand           Re-expand all portals
+  rme MARK [SUBDIR]       Edit README file portal                  Add current dir as portal (subdirs are mark names) portal-expand           Re-expand all portals aghast MARK [SUBDIR/]FILE [dummy options] testing the apparix mux function --
---
   Where options passing is indicated above:
-  (1) The sequence has to start with a '-' or '+' character.
+   - The sequence has to start with a '-' or '+' character.
-  (2) multiple options with arguments can be passed, but currently an argument
+   - Multiple options with arguments can be passed.
-      containing a space will most likely lead to diminishing returns. aghast MARK [SUBDIR/]FILE is a function for testing the apparix mux function
+   - FWIW Arguments with spaces in them seemed to work under limited testing. e.g. ae pl main.nf '+set paste'
 ```
-  These helper commands correspond to small bash functions and are easy to add.

 Tab completion with apparix works best, IMHO, with cyclic tab completion.
 This
 is activated by the line `TAB: menu-complete` in the file `$HOME/.inputrc` (and you may